m10hit/ToDoListApp/README.md

 * The user can change the heading according to the requirement. **For Example:-** If the user want to use a list for work,  **/work** can be added as a suffix in the URL
 * To add an item, the user can click on the placeholder **New Item** and type the item which needs to be added
 * After typing it, the user can click on **'+'** button to add it in the list
-* When the user is done with the work mentioned in the list or if the user want to delete the item from the list, they can click on the **checkbox** beside that item and the item gets dissappeared automatically
+* When the user is done with the work mentioned in the list or if the user want to delete the item from the list, they can click on the **checkbox** beside that item and the item gets a strikethrough and gets deleted automatically

 # Important Note
 * The To-Do list app have a default page with **Today** as the title.
 If the user navigate to **/work** list, the item added in work list won't appear in any other list, say **/shopping** list.